The Definitive List Of Bench Press Mistakes

 Just don’t go too crazy with this – you don’t want to look like this guy.

 6. You’re lifting your head off the bench.

 Look, I get it, you want to make sure that you see what’s going on.

 That’s great…but do it with your eyes, not your whole head!

 Lifting your neck up can create a lot of strain during the lift, and it is completely unnecessary.

 Further, it uses up energy that you should be putting into each rep, instead of having to hold your knock in this awkward, dangerous position.

 Keep your head flat on the bench where it belongs for the entire movement.

 Whenever you’re benching, you want to keep your wrists completely straight.

-A lot of guys grip the bar too high in their hands – holding it up near their fingers instead of down in the center of their hands.
+A lot of people grip the bar too high in their hands – holding it up near their fingers instead of down in the center of their hands.